mohibulhasan/Network-SystemAdmin-CA-01/readme.md

 Once the `ansible-deploy` job successfully completes (all steps show a green checkmark):

 1.  **Retrieve EC2 Public IP:** In the `terraform-apply` job logs, find the output for `vm_public_ip`.
-Alternatively, you can find the Public IPv4 address in your AWS EC2 console under "Instances".
+Alternatively, we can find the Public IPv4 address in my AWS EC2 console under "Instances".
-2.  **Access Web Application:** Open your web browser and navigate to `http://<YOUR_EC2_PUBLIC_IP>`.
-You should see the static Nginx web page served by your Docker container.
+2.  **Access Web Application:** Open my web browser and navigate to `http://<my_EC2_PUBLIC_IP>`. we should see the static Nginx web page served by my Docker container.

 ## 🐛 Troubleshooting